 Five floors of fashion-wise shopping-everything a woman could ask for - for herself and her family; fashions, accessories, fabrics, top-to-toe grooming in our Hairdressing and Beauty salon.
 The fully licensed Restaurant serves the entire menu of delicious dishes all day from 10 a.m.
 Interpreters and currency exchange facilities available - all this in a day's shopping!

 There have been numerous books written on the subject of fashion from the 1960s and 1970s, but every now and then, a brand new one appears on the horizon and I instinctively know that it will become an instant favourite...which leads me to believe that perhaps sometimes you can actually judge a book by its cover!
 So a couple of months ago I reserved a special place on the Sweet Jane bookshelf as I awaited the arrival of MrFreedom - Tommy Roberts: British Design Hero by Paul Gorman.
 I have been following the progress of this book for the past year or so and enjoying all of the updates via twitter and The Look's blog, there have also been some very entertaining promotional radio interviews with Tommy Roberts in recent times too prior to its publication.
 He truly is a British Design Hero and one that seems to have been totally overlooked until now for some reason, which amazes me!
 Especially when contemplating the iconic visual impact that his many contributions have made on the collective consciousness regarding popular culture from those particular eras.
 Thanks to author Paul Gorman, this oversight has now been put to right and Tommy Roberts has finally been given the credit and acknowledgment that he deserves.
 The book itself is wealth of knowledge, thoroughly researched, brilliantly written and evidently a labour of love!
 Every page is an inspiration, as it tells Roberts' story from his childhood, through to his early modernist years spent in Soho jazz clubs and coffee bars before moving on to the opening of Kleptomania in 1966, which was to be the first of several highly successful and innovative forays into world of retail and design.
 The pinnacle of these ventures being Mr. Freedom, the boutique which Roberts and his partner Trevor Myles launched in late 1969 as the decade descended into a sartorially drab decline.
 Taking inspiration from the William Kleinmovie released earlier the same year, the emerging fashion label lived up to the superhero connotations that its name suggested, exploding onto the high street with an infectious vibrancy that essentially pumped new life back into the flagging fashion scene and carried it safely over the threshold from '69 into 1970.
 According to Roberts, sales got off to somewhat of a slow start but business eventually picked up via a very favourable double-page spread in the Sunday Times by influential fashion editor Molly Parkin.
 The new shop at 430 king's road, which had been completely refurbished in pop art style by the Electric Colour Company, soon became a mecca for visiting celebrities.
 On a typical day you could wander in to find the likes of Peter Sellers, Twiggy, Mick Jagger, Paloma Picasso, David Bailey and Marc & June Bolan, all shopping or hanging out, while Tommy and Pamela Motown (one of the Mr Freedom design team) jived around the clothes racks to the sound of their favourite album of surf hits, Cruising '61.
 As popularity grew, demand rapidly increased, everyone wanted a slice of the Mr Freedom action, Barbra streisand and Cher both purchased an entire rail of merchandise each!
 And when they decided to remarry, Liz Taylor commissioned the shop to make a vest with Richard Burton's face appliquéd onto it and one for Richard with hers...people were flying in from the continent just to purchase the signature Mr Freedom star design T-shirts!
 In a little over a year of opening they had relocated to a much larger three story premises at 20 Kensington Church Street.
-With extra space at their disposal, the characteristic Mr Freedom Pop Art decor now took on an even more elaborate progression of this design concept under the creative guidance of architect Jon Wealleans, its success was closely followed by the launch of an equally flamboyant themed restaurant called Mr Feed'em in the basement.
+With extra space at their disposal, the characteristic Mr Freedom Pop Art decor now took on an even more elaborate progression of this design concept, under the creative guidance of architect Jon Wealleans, its success was closely followed by the launch of an equally flamboyant themed restaurant called Mr Feed'em in the basement.
 The Mr Freedom moment was one of the most innovative and visually spectacular in British retail, and as they branched out into other areas of merchandise it became the first true lifestyle fashion shop.
 However, its existence was relatively short lived, by 1972 it was all over and Tommy Roberts was soon on to his next venture.
 He launched City Lights in Covent Garden, which was yet another groundbreaking boutique, patrons included Angie & David Bowie, Roxy Music and Jerry Hall.
 At one point in his illustrious career he also managed Kilburn and the High Roads-Ian Dury's art rock outfit, before eventually moving on to become one of the first purveyors of high-tech/kitsch homewares and original art and design collectibles at his Practical Styling and Tom Tom outlets in the 1980s and 1990s.
 And in 2001, along with his son Keith, Roberts launched Two Columbia Road, specializing in a broad range of collectible furniture, associated design, works of art and photography.
 Although I've never met Tommy Roberts, I have come away from this book with a great regard for him.
 He exemplifies British boutique culture at its best and is a man of many talents...visionary, pioneer and the ultimate shopkeeper.
-But I think his greatest attribute is his natural sense of entreprenuerialism, it has successfullyled himfrom one business to another for the past fifty years.
-I admire his ability to make things happen, his knack of surrounding himself with a stellar cast of exceptionally creative contributors and co-conspirators along the way, far too many to name individually, who all equally played a part in translating his incredible vision into a tangible reality.
+But I think his greatest attribute is his natural sense of entreprenuerialism, it has successfullyled himfrom one business to another over the past fifty years.
+I admire his ability to make things happen, his knack of surrounding himself with a stellar cast of exceptionally creative contributors and co-conspirators along the way, far too many to name individually, who all equally played a part in translating his incredible vision into a tangible reality and vice-versa.
 I cannot recommend this book highly enough, book of the year for me so far! and one that I can see myself referring to for many years to come.
 Mr Freedom Tommy Roberts: British DesignHero by Paul Gorman is available to order directly from the publisher, here.

 A promo card from Kleptomania-Tommy Roberts' first boutique, which he opened in the summer of 1966 along with his wife Mary and partner Charlie Simpson.
 They initially tapped into the second-hand market, selling an eclectic mix of paraphernalia from bygone eras.
 On opening, the stock itinerary included Edwardian wind-up gramophones, Chinese opium pipes, 1920s candlestick telephones, old military uniforms, police capes and an assortment of Victorian oddments and curiosities such as What The Butler Saw Mutoscope machines and Penny Farthing bicycles.
 As the business progressed they began to introduce new stock from young and upcoming designers, meanwhile the customising of second-hand garments and the introduction of a line of kitsch slogan printed t-shirts and accessories gradually moved them towards the eventual manufacture of their own label.